hb9ssb/trx-control/README.md

 A special dummy transceiver driver exists for development and testing purposes.

+## More information

-The client/server protocol is documented in the projects wiki at https://github.com/hb9ssb/trx-control/wiki
+More information can be found the wiki at https://github.com/hb9ssb/trx-control/wiki

 ## Signal group